ansak95/FrameworkFDPP/README.md

 ◦ This work was partially funded by Occitanie region under the Predict project.
 This funding is gratefully acknowledged.

 ◦ This work has been carried out on the supercomputers PANDO (ISAE Supaero, Toulouse) and Olympe (CALMIP, Toulouse, project n°21042).
 Authors are grateful to ISAE Supaero and CALMIP for the hours allocated to this project.

+◦ The authors would like to thank Christian Nitschke for his initial input on modelling the crack growth problem.